Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/README.md

 To stage everything within a folder for commiting run `dit add <file>` (ie: `dit add .` or `dit add foo/`)

 To commit run `dit commit`

+To revert a file to an old commit run `dit revert <commit #> <file>`
+- note that this only works for specific files, not entire directory
+- also note this only works for files that existed in the old commit